- Describe the importance of maintaining hygienic conditions in restrooms and changing areas and of following correct diaper and toileting procedures.

 You should do the following:

 Having all necessary items available when you need them is essential for both safety and health.
-You don’t want to be in the middle of a diaper change or helping a child clean up after an accident to find someone used the last pair of gloves.
-Similarly, you don’t want to show a toddler how to wash their hands and find the soap dispenser empty.
-Checking that all supplies are well-stocked at the beginning of your day helps ensure you have what you need when you need it.
+It's a pain to realize, in the middle of a diaper change, that someone used the last pair of gloves or, while showing a toddler how to wash their hands, you find the soap dispenser empty.
+Checking that all supplies are well-stocked at the beginning of your day helps to ensure that you always have what you need when you need it.

-Gloves, though recommended and required by many programs, do not automatically protect children and adults from exposure to germs.
+Gloves, though recommended and required by many programs, do not automatically protect infants, toddlers and adults from exposure to germs.
 Adults often feel a false sense of protection when they wear gloves.
-Wearing gloves does not merely involve protecting your hands.
-Germs that touch a glove can be spread to the next surface the glove touches.
+Think carefully during clean up as you could unknowingly spread germs that touch your glove to the next surface your glove touches.

-The following Gloving Procedure, from Caring for Our Children (2019), illustrates correct general use of gloves, whether you are treating a child with an injury or using them during diapering routines.
-On the Diapering Procedure chart above, see Step 1 on when to put on gloves and Step 4 on when to dispose of gloves during the diapering process.
+The following Gloving Procedure, from Caring for Our Children (2019), illustrates correct general use of gloves, whether you are treating an infant or toddler with an injury or using them during diapering routines.
+On the Diapering Procedure chart above, see step 1 on when to put on gloves and step 4 on when to dispose of gloves during the diapering process.

 Remember, wearing gloves does not take the place of handwashing!

-Most children begin toilet or potty training, and many will master it, during the toddler years.
-It is important to take some time to consider the potential barriers to toilet training and each child’s unique development and situation.
-Considering these barriers will help you determine if the timing is right for the child, family, and caregivers to begin the toilet training process.
+During the toddler years, most children begin toilet or potty training, and many will master it.
+It is important to take time to consider the potential barriers to toilet training and each child's unique development and situation.
+Consider these barriers to determine if the timing is right to begin the toilet training process, for the child, the family, and caregivers.